itdxer/neupy/site/2015/09/07/password_recovery.rst

 If you are already read :ref:`Discrete Hopfield Network tutorial <discrete-hopfield-network>`, you must know that if we add only one vector into the network we will get it dublicated or with reversed signs in the whole matrix.
 To make it little bit secure we can add the noize into the network.
 For this reason we define one additional parameter ``noize_level`` into the function.

-First of all we encode our password into the binary vector and save it into the ``data`` variable.
+It control number of randomly generated binary vectors.
-Next we using Binomial distribution generate random binary vectors with a 55% probability to get a 1 in the vector.
+At each iteration using Binomial distribution it generate random binary vectors with a 55% probability to get a 1 in the vector.
-Parameter ``noize_level`` just control number of randomly generated binary vectors.
+Next we collect all noize vectors and transformed password into the one matrix.

-And finaly we define :network:`DiscreteHopfieldNetwork` instance.
+And finaly we save all data in the :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>`.
-We train the network with password binary vector and with all randomly generated binary vectors.

 And that's it.
-Function returns trained network for later usage.
+Function returns trained network for the later usage.

 But why do we use random binary vectors instead of the decoded random strings?
 The problem is in the similarity between two vectors.
 Let's check two approaches and compare them with a `Hamming distance <https://en.wikipedia.org/wiki/Hamming_distance>`_.
-Before that we must define a function that compare distance between two vectors.
+Before that we must define a function that measure distance between two vectors.

 .. code-block:: python